 This clause discusses considerations and management of the lifecycle of the trusted STI-CA list.

 The Trusted STI-CA List is updated by the STI-PA to remove an STI-CA from the list, to add a new STI-CA to the list, or when a new root certificate is generated as part of STI-CA root certificate lifecycle management.
 Criteria by which a STI-CA would be removed from the Trusted STI-CA List are described in Clause 5 and are subject to policy considerations.
-In order to allow a Service Provider to determine the validity of an issued STI certificate, it is important that SPs poll the Trusted STI-CA List on a regular basis (e.g., daily).
+In order to allow the relying party to determine the validity of an issued certificate, it is important that relying parties poll the Trusted STI-CA List on a regular basis (e.g., daily).
 The STI-PA shall enforce the polling interval using the payload "exp" field defined in Clause 7.2.

 The STI-GA is responsible for establishing policies governing the lifetimes of STI-CA root certificates.
 Since changes to the Trusted STI-CA List are dynamically distributed to relying parties within the relatively short polling interval, it is possible to configure STI-CA root certificates with lifetimes that are shorter than typical root certificate lifetimes (e.g., STI-CA root certificate lifetimes in the range of 6 months to a year would be feasible).
-During root certificate rollover, the new root certificate must be listed on the Trusted STI-CA List for at least one polling interval before being used as the trust anchor for new STI certificates issued to Service Providers.
+During root certificate rollover, the new root certificate must be listed on the Trusted STI-CA List for at least one polling interval before being used as the trust anchor for new certificates issued to relying parties.
 This will ensure that relying parties are in possession of the new STI-CA root certificate before it is needed for certification path validation.
 The STI-PA shall remove root certificates from the Trusted STI-CA List when they expire.

 STI-PA Administration of Service Providers